- Our Portfolio

 An Owners Corporation (formerly body corporate) manages the common property shared between property owners in a residential, commercial, retail, industrial or mixed-use property development.
 Common property is defined as any property not on title to any one owner include stairs, paths, elevators, lobbies, driveways, pools, common garden areas and other facilities set up for use by owners and occupiers.
 More than one Owners Corporation can be created in a subdivision of land or buildings, where shared property is shared differently between owners.

 The Owners Corporation Act (2006) came into effect on 31 December 2007 and sets out the duties, powers and obligations of Owners Corporations.
+The Act was further amended and changes came into effect 1st December 2021.

 If you own property affected by an Owners Corporation then you become a member of that Owners Corporation automatically.
 As a member, you have legal and financial responsibilities to the Owners Corporation.